Before setting up your shipping rates you'll first want to make sure your products have weight values assigned to them.

 We'll start by creating rules for the Regular shipping method, and use Royal Mail 48 as an example.
 Click the Add new button.
 'Royal Mail 48' as the Label and Title.

-The keyword we look for for this shipping method is '48', so make sure this is in the Label field.
+The keyword we pick up for this shipping method is '48', so make sure this is in the Label field.
 You can enter anything you like for the Title field, but since the service name 'Royal Mail 48' says exactly what it is, it might be best to stick with this.

 Scroll down a little to define the destination and weight.